 Your retinas are tiny, but mighty because they’re responsible for clear and detailed vision.
 When you have any type of retina issue, such as macular degeneration or retinal detachment, you need a retina specialist like Anu Patel, MD.
 At Retina Institute of Michigan, Dr. Patel delivers compassionate and customized retina care in a comfortable small practice setting.
 Patients come from all over the state for Dr. Patel’s expert care.
-Join their ranks by calling the office in Bingham Farms, Michigan, or booking your appointment online today.
+Join their ranks by calling the office in Bingham Farms or sending us a message through our website.

 Your retina, and particularly the macula in its center, are vulnerable to several problems, including: